 Graham Potter Retirement Story – Doing that at age 30:

-Playing in the Premier League for a short time and reaching England U-21 before David Beckham was the greatest achievements Graham had in his professional career.
+Playing in the Premier League for a short time and reaching England U-21 before David Beckham was the greatest achievement Graham had in his professional career.

-After he was being sold to other lower division clubs, things began going worst for Potter.
+After he was sold to other lower-division clubs, things began going worst for Potter.

 At some point, he was out of contract from York – as a League Two player.
 Graham Potter found himself left behind, as no club wanted to invest their money in him.

 During that time, no salaries came in.
 The highest Potter earned was £30,000 a year – in the lower leagues.

 He later had a challenging eight months at Boston United, where he played in the English football league’s bottom tier.
 Graham Potter had to travel for two and a half hours, which is the distance from his home to the club.